LeafyLuigi/leafyluigi.github.io/index.md

       <span class="monospace">[CSS]</span>
       I'm making a theme of sorts for Discord (named "Pyrite") because the stock dark theme sucks ass and I want to have an
       <a class="hidden" href="https://anilist.co/anime/20997/Charlotte/">anime</a>
       background.
 The background is completely customizable.
-You can fild a link for the support server <a href="https://discord.gg/W976FZS">here</a>.
+You can find a link for the support server somewhere on the repo.
 Image license usage can be found on the repo
       <a href="https://github.com/LeafyLuigi/discord-themes/tree/master/pyrite">here</a>
       .
     </p>